harshdevcode/Blogs-Project/posts/casb-salesforce-data-security.md

 On the other hand, a Salesforce CASB security solution provides a vast number of data security, user monitoring, unauthorized user action control, granular access control, deep visibility, compliance and a lot more, all available at a standard per-user per-month pricing.

-### What are the benefits of using a CASB security solution for Salesforce Data Security? {#benefits-of-casb}
+### What are the benefits of using a CASB security solution for Salesforce Data Security? {#benefits-of-casb-for-salesforce-data-security?}

 Here are the top benefits of using the miniOrange CASB cloud security solution for Salesforce Cloud Data Security.